How historical perspectives change: Different views of Christopher Columbus

-Though mostly self-educated, Columbus was widely read in geography, astronomy and history.
-He learnt Latin, Portuguese and Castilian.
+Though mostly self-educated, Columbus was widely read in geography, astronomy, and history.
+He learned Latin, Portuguese and Castilian.
 He came up with an idea to look for a western sea passage to the East Indies.
 He hoped that by doing so he could profit from the lucrative spice trade.
-He is known to have travelled far and wide, as far north as the British Isles (and perhaps Iceland) and as far south as what is today Ghana in Africa.
+He is known to have traveled far and wide, as far north as the British Isles (and perhaps Iceland) and as far south as what is today Ghana in Africa.

 In the late 1400s, it was extremely difficult to travel from Europe to Asia by land.
 It was a long as well as a dangerous journey with hostile armies en route.
 Mariners from Portugal got around this by sailing there along the coast of West Africa and around the Cape of Good Hope.

 But Christopher Columbus thought of a different plan, to sail west across the Atlantic and not go round Africa.

 He believed, but this was not correct, that the earth was smaller than most people thought and that the voyage would not be very difficult.